 It’s tough to beat the ADA accommodations at national chains such as the Holiday Inn Express.
 This is where we opted to stay, having experienced some questionably “accessible” rooms at bed and breakfasts in the past.
 However, if you are set on having a true New England inn or B&B experience, there are plenty of wheelchair-accessible options in the area, such as the Steamboat Inn and the Inn at Mystic.
 Be sure to book well in advance and be prepared for a steeper price.

 We had some fantastic meals on our trip – trying local seafood and pizza is a must while in Mystic.
 I wouldn’t blame you if you wanted to experience the iconic Mystic Pizza, of 1980s Julia Roberts fame, but locals overwhelmingly prefer the pizza down the street at Pizzetta.
-We ordered an Italian sausage, spinach and roasted pepper pizza that came on a thin, chewy and slightly charred crust in perfect New Haven style.
-Eating indoors requires climbing a steep set of stairs, so wheelchair-usiersshould definitely opt for patio seating.
+We ordered an Italian sausage, spinach, and roasted pepper pizza that came on a thin, chewy, and slightly charred crust in perfect New Haven style.
+Eating indoors requires climbing a steep set of stairs, so wheelchair-users should definitely opt for patio seating.

 Accessibility as a whole was definitely acceptable.
 There were a few spots (especially the stone sidewalks in Stonington and the old buildings in Mystic) that were a little tricky.
 Also, finding handicap parking was not always easy in the height of tourist season.
-However the areas of interests are fairly self-contained and small enough, so pushing around really wasn’t much of a problem.
-Our hotel offered a lift into the pool that was a welcome sight.
-Overall I give accessibility in Mystic a solid B, and the seaport’s quant New England charm outweighs any minor inconveniences I experienced.
+However the areas of interest are fairly self-contained and small enough, so pushing around really wasn’t much of a problem.
+Our hotel offered a lift into the pool which was a welcome sight.
+Overall I give accessibility in Mystic a solid B, and the seaport’s quaint New England charm outweighs any minor inconveniences I experienced.